withcloud/now/README.md

 # 𝚫 now API

-Node.js module to interact with official [𝚫 now API](https://zeit.co/api).
+Node.js module to interact with the official [𝚫 now API](https://zeit.co/api).
 You need to provide your API token, which you can find in `~/.now.json`.

 ```sh